Explore further requirements for your degree: Bachelor of Arts/ Bachelor of Science

 See also: L&S Student Academic Affairs for more information on policies and resources in the College of Letters and Science.

 Students must complete (or show good progress towards completing) the first two pre-requisites before declaring the major.
-GPA accumulated from the pre-requisites will count in the overall major GPA.
-The IS Major offers three tracks, students select one track that they wish to specialize in.
-The tracks are: (1) Culture in the Age of Globalization, (2) Global Security, and (3) Politics and Policy in the Global Economy.
+Pre-requisite courses will not count towards the 35 credits in the major, but GPA accumulated from the pre-requisites will count toward the overall major GPA.
+The IS Major offers three tracks.
+Students select one track in which they wish to specialize when they declare.
+Please see the About page for further descriptions of our three tracks.

 - Introduction to International Studies: INTL ST 101

 - Introduction to Economics- Choose one of the following three options: